Lille: La Braderie

 Lille hosts an annual braderie on the first weekend in September.
 Its origins are thought to date back to the twelfth century and between two and three million visitors are drawn into the city.
 It is one of the largest gatherings of France and the largest flea market in Europe.

 Many of the roads in the inner city (including much of the old town) are closed and local shops, residents and traders set up stalls in the street.
+The food of choice during the braderie is Moules frites, or mussels with french fries.